-Our 32 research faculty teach and train graduate students in our MA and PhD degrees.
+Our 35 research faculty teach, train, mentor, and conduct research with graduate students in our MA and PhD degrees.
 UBC Political Science usually appears in the top 30 departments globally for research output.
 Our recent Masters and Doctoral graduates are placed around the world at leading institutions and in senior positions in governments and non-governmental organizations.

-Our faculty students do research across the spectrum of political science.
-We have notable strengths in Indigenous politics, political behaviour, critical political theory, non-governmental actors in international relations, comparative public policy, environmental politics, and more.
+Our faculty and students — often together — do research across the spectrum of political science.
+We have notable strengths in Indigenous politics, immigration and multiculturalism, political behaviour, critical political theory, non-state actors in international relations, comparative public policy, politics of the environment and climate change, and more.

 Training in Research & Teaching

-We have over 30 full-time faculty members, with diverse research interests and areas of excellence.
-Our faculty hold research chairs, build innovative research programs, and have strong affiliations with multiple research centres and institutes on campus.
+Our 35 full-time faculty members have diverse research interests and areas of excellence.
+They hold research chairs, build innovative research programs, and have strong affiliations with multiple research centres and institutes on campus.
 Many of our graduate students are research assistants and sometimes co-author papers with faculty.

-UBC provides a number of training opportunities so that our graduate students can develop their skills as teachers.
-Most PhD and MA students will have the opportunity to serve as paid Teaching Assistants, which provides a sustained and comprehensive experience to learn about teaching at the university level while receiving mentorship.
+Most PhD and MA students serve as paid Teaching Assistants, which provides a sustained and comprehensive experience to learn about teaching at the university level while receiving mentorship.

 I was very lucky to have professors and other students at UBC who believed in me and supported me.
 And I challenged myself to rise to the opportunities they provided me when I could.